 It is not possible to set default values for elements in nested data structures.

-TEMPORARY is specified, a temporary table will be created.
-Temporary tables have the following characteristics:
+ClickHouse supports temporary tables which have the following characteristics:

 - Temporary tables disappear when the session ends, including if the connection is lost.